Quidge/listingsthatfit_legacy/README.md

 Roadmap
 ------
-# [FEB 2019] Convert the parsing side of this to a severless function and host that somewhere separate from the db, or host them both on a server.
+# [FEB 2019] The current goal is to convert the parsing side of this to a severless function and host that somewhere separate from the db, or host them both on a server.
 Reporter will become a separate service that connects to the db/server.
 This will be a fantastic chance to to learn REST API design.

 # Once the db exists (however, wherever it exists) as a contactable REST API, I can (learn and) wrap it in a GraphQL client which can then connect to a Reporter PWA (that I'll also build).